Garrick English Watchmakers – About Us

 Nevertheless, frankness has always been an intrinsic part of the Garrick paradigm and the provenance of its watches is something the company takes very seriously.
 Garrick uses existing vintage Swiss calibres as the basis for its movements on it’s early models.
 The main plate, gear train, spring barrel, balance spring and mainspring all come from a Swiss base movement.
 The talented craftsmen at the Garrick atelier modify and expertly finish these components.
 In some instances, parts are produced in-house or sourced locally, enhancing the specification and imbuing the timepieces with a decidedly British character.

-Garrick has now entered a new era in watchmaking with the introduction of their new and exclusive hand-wound movement designed by legendary movement specialist Andreas Strehler.
-The movement parts are manufactured both in the UK and Switzerland.
-Thereafter, movement finishing, assembly and regulation take place within Garrick’s own Norfolk workshop.
+Garrick has now entered a new era in watchmaking with the introduction of their new and exclusive hand-wound movement, the UT-G01 – designed by legendary movement specialist Andreas Strehler.

 The team of watchmakers at Garrick, craft fine timepieces that watchmakers and horological aficionados can truly appreciate.
 Garrick movements feature the brand’s own open bridges, expertly finished by time-served watchmakers with hand bevelled edges and thermally blued screws.